-• 2015 Legislative ND actions concurred that Sanford Bismarck's early notification to women (in letter form) on breast density was
+• 2015 Legislative ND actions concurred that Sanford Bismarck's early notification to women (in letter form) on breast density was a necessity for all women everywhere in our state.

 - 2016 Legislative national and state actions assured more women now will have coverage for advanced screening radiological procedures.
 Sanford staff members, especially the radiologists and Edith Leadership team members, through state and national efforts have passionately helped expedite this effort. - Mortality due to breast cancer is nationally declining and the lives of women, many of the mothers, have been saved.
 Sanford Bismarck looks forward to this data from COC for our own region. - When a woman sees their primary physician anywhere in the Sanford system there is a decision making tree for the physicians' use.
-This online chart tool was developed
+This online chart tool was developed by the Edith group and is available to every provider who uses the electronic records.